Naseefabu/HFTBOT/readme.md

 # Contacts

-If you all wanna chat ping me : QuntCuant#9494
+If you all wanna chat ping me on discord : QuntCuant#9494